-Pentagon Reportedly Breaks From Tradition, Rejects Donald Trump’s Request For Military-Style Farewell
+Pentagon Reportedly Breaks From Tradition, Rejects Donald Trump's Request For Military-Style Farewell

 As The Daily Mail reported, Trump had desired a military farewell parade when he leaves office just ahead of Joe Biden's inauguration later in the week, but was turned down by top military brass.

-As the outlet claimed, Trump still desired the elaborate ceremony even after being impeached for inciting the attack on the U.S. Capitol earlier in the month, where many of his supporters stormed the building and broke inside, clashing with police in an attack that would leave five people dead.
+As the outlet claimed, Trump still desired the elaborate ceremony even after being impeached for inciting an attack on the U.S. Capitol earlier in the month that saw many of his supporters storm the building and break inside, clashing with police in an attack that would leave five people dead.

-“Trump wants an extravagant goodbye – not unlike the exuberance he exuded during his presidency – despite his recent fallout of favor with middle-of-the-line Republicans following the storming of the Capitol earlier this month, which Democrats impeached him for last Wednesday claiming he ‘incited an insurrection,’ ” the newspaper reported.
+"Trump wants an extravagant goodbye – not unlike the exuberance he exuded during his presidency – despite his recent fallout of favor with middle-of-the-line Republicans following the storming of the Capitol earlier this month, which Democrats impeached him for last Wednesday claiming he 'incited an insurrection,'" the newspaper reported.

 The report added that Trump has long desired large and elaborate parades, including one held on Independence Day in 2019 that came at a high taxpayer expense.
-The “Salute to America” parade cost millions of dollars, which were reportedly diverted from other funds.
-It included tanks parading through the streets of Washington, D.C., and a flyover over the National Mall.
-Trump himself delivered a speech at the event, drawing criticism and ridicule for claims that the Continental Army took over “airports” from the British during the Revolutionary War.
+The "Salute to America" parade cost millions of dollars, which were reportedly diverted from other funds.
+It included tanks parading through the streets of Washington, D.C. and a flyover over the National Mall.
+Trump delivered a speech at the event, drawing criticism and ridicule for claims that the Continental Army took over "airports" from the British during the Revolutionary War.

 As The Inquisitr reported, a former White House staffer claimed that Trump was impressed with North Korea's displays of military prowess and wanted to emulate them for his own inauguration in 2017.
 As Politico noted, Stephanie Winston Wolkoff made the claim in her tell-all book about her time with first lady Melania Trump.
 The president allegedly said he wanted "tanks and choppers," which Wolkoff said she found unusual.